Author has written 2 stories for Lion King.

 Where I live: Somewhere in Virginia

-Favorite books: fanfiction, The Hunger Games, The City of Ember series, Harry Potter, The Screwtape Letters, Amusing Ourselves to Death, Animal Farm, Brave New World, Mere Christianity, Julius Caesar, The Kite Runner
+Favorite books: The God Delusion, The Sacred Mushroom and the Cross, The Satanic Bible, The Hunger Games, The City of Ember series, Harry Potter, The Screwtape Letters, Amusing Ourselves to Death, Animal Farm, Brave New World, The Kite Runner

 Brainwashed: the ultimate TLK2 anthro parody- You'll never see it the same way again!
 This fast-paced, fun story brings The Lion King plot and characters back on a teenage level.
 There are tons of original, hilarious plot twists and a big surprise ending!
 The anthro world allows for more relationship to the real world, and hopefully characters we can all relate to on a personal level.
 Finally complete with deleted scenes!

 Of Rednecks and Rich Folks: a short funny story based in the world of Brainwashed.
 Nuka and his best friend Rob take a road trip to the mall to pick up girls and basically fuck shit up.
-Cultural discrepancies between trailer park riff-raff and the suburban aristocracy soon get them kicked out, but they aren't stopped so easily.
+Cultural discrepancies between trailer park riff-raff and the suburban aristocracy soon get them into trouble, but they aren't stopped so easily.

 My personal advice to other fanfiction writers: